-If you are dealing with any of these conditions, it is important that you maintain a healthy lifestyle.
-You could eat a healthy diet, drink more water and get plenty of exercise.
+If you are dealing with any type of eczema, it is important that you maintain a healthy lifestyle.
+You should eat a healthy diet, drink more water and get plenty of exercise.

-Just like eczema, psoriasis treatment often starts with topical corticosteroid creams as well.
+Just like eczema, psoriasis treatment often starts with topical corticosteroid creams .
 Generally, we recommend taking cold showers and then applying creams that soften the skin.
 You could be prescribed vitamin D supplements in addition to the creams to further relieve psoriasis symptoms.
-Some of the prescribed medications, depending on the patient, could be oral, injectable or intravenous.
-However, these are usually the final steps in most treatment plans.
-Some specific medications could be Enstilar and Taclonex for safer and more effective results.
-In our Medina surgical center, we will develop a treatment plan for you to deliver optimum outcomes.
+Some of the prescribed medications, depending on the patient, could be oral, injectable or intravenous; however, these are usually the final steps in most treatment plans.
+Additionally, light therapy, or light laser therapy, may be a part of your individualized treatment plan, though it’s important to note that this treatment may make symptoms worse before making them better.

 *Please note that each medication prescribed may have side effects and the results vary based on the individual.